complexorganizations/content-blocker/.github/readme.md

 ## Features

-- On a DNS level, it blocks the majority of advertising, malicious, social-engineering.
+- Block on the dns level
-- Save your data since the DNS servers will not load for ads, leaving your device with no adverts to download.
+- Save data

 ### Variants